CloudEngineHub/PARC/README.md

 ```
 parc_5_create_dataset.py
 ```
 This file also computes sampling weights, which is useful when there is much more motion data for certain types of clips than others (e.g. lots of running motions, few climbing motions).
+It also pre-computes some terrain data that will help with augmentation when training the motion diffusion model.

 ## MOTION_FORGE
 The mouse cursor controls target direction and editing of terrain.